KSP-KOS/KOS/doc/source/structures/communication/message_queue.rst

 .. method:: MessageQueue:POP()

-    Returns the first message in the queue and removes it.
+    Returns the first (oldest) message in the queue and removes it.
 Messages in the queue are always ordered by their arrival date.

 .. method:: MessageQueue:PEEK()

     :return: :struct:`Message`

-    Returns the first message in the queue without removing it from the queue.
+    Returns the oldest message in the queue without removing it from the queue.

 .. method:: MessageQueue:CLEAR()